solita/solita.github.com/_posts/2017-03-08-isolated-integration-testing-with-clojure-and-postgres.md

 ## Caveats

-Like all things simple on the outside, there are some tradeoffs which you may definitely want to read about.
+Like all things simple on the outside, there are some tradeoffs which you may definitely want to know about.
 Despite having mentioned some of them already, it's worth underlining them all:

 1. Triggers are disabled.
 2. Rules are disabled.